-In the clip above, a selection of just the letter "A" is made (not including the symbol's body), and because there are many occurrences of the letter "A" throughout the drawing, a number of false positives are generated within the notes.
+In the clip above, a selection of just the letter "A" is made (not including the symbol's body), and because there are many occurrences of the letter "A" throughout the drawing, a number of false positives are generated within other symbols.

-Then, a second selection is made, including both the symbol's body and its "A" reference, and because that selection is more specific, no false positives are generated.
+Then, a second selection is made, including both the symbol's body and its "AE" reference, and because that selection is more specific, no false positives are generated.